+The Whole Food Rainbow is all about getting the most from life!
 Food is one of the main ways in which we interact with the world, with ourselves and with others.
-It is a necessity, the fuel and nutrients our bodies need to function, part of our identity, our culture, and often our compulsions.
-Our relationship to food is very complex, but it is important that it is grounded in the fact that diet and health are closely inter-related, and food is a vital part of the way in which we can make ourselves happy, healthy, energised and strong.
-Feed yourself nutritious, wholesome, delicious natural food that will give you the best health possible whilst asking the minimum from your body.
-This post is also a specific exploration of food and health.
-The Whole Food Rainbow is all about food and health and getting the most from life ♥
+It is the fuel and nutrients our bodies need to function, forms a large part of our identity, our culture, and often our compulsions and mental health.
+Our relationship to food individually and collectively is very complex, but it is important that it is grounded in the fact that diet and health are closely inter-related, and food is a vital part of the way in which we can make ourselves happy, healthy, energised and strong.

 TREAT YOURSELF WELL

 Through a plant-based diet of mainly whole foods consisting of fruit and vegetables, seeds, pulses, pseudo-grains and fermented foods, and using sprouting and soaking, you can improve your health, mental clarity, lose weight if you need to, give your body the nutrients and energy it needs to cope and arm yourself with more emotional strength and fortitude.
 Many people are eating foods that disagree with them, whether within an unhealthy or a healthy diet, and this has a big impact on their heath and happiness, on their balance.

 give yourself the best fighting chance at optimal health now and in the future.

 It is possible to reduce and keep at bay the symptoms of many chronic health conditions by following a specialist plant-based diet and avoiding the foods that aggravate your symptoms.